majidmohsenifar/heli-tech/README.md

 - it is a consumer of kafka messages.
 - messages related to deposits and withdraws.

+# Data-contracts
+this directory contains all the proto files related to grpc and also message broker types.

 ## How to run the project
 you need to have docker and docker-compose installed on your machine.
 - clone the project